 So, you may ask if there is NO HEAT involved, how do you smoke cheese?
-You use a smoker container.
-Some can be tubes, others can be DIY foil pouches.
-In both our cooking class and our own cheese smoking, we used a cold smoking tray by A-Maze-N.
+You use a container called a smoker box.

 - choose your cheese (bring it to room temperature prior to smoking)